-Karenni State is the smallest, least accessible and poorest of the 14 ethnic states in Myanmar.
+Kayah State (formerly Karenni State) is the smallest, least accessible and poorest of the 14 ethnic states in Myanmar.
 For many years, government forces conducted a policy of ethnic cleansing against the Karenni and other minority people groups.
 Ceasefires signed in 2012, and nationwide in 2015, are potentially still fragile.

 Malnutrition and treatable illnesses cause a high mortality rate.
-The number of schools, teachers and students is the lowest in Myanmar.
+The number of schools, teachers and students in Kayah State is the lowest in the entire country, meaning there are many barriers to education for Karenni children in Myanmar.

-Global Care began supporting children and young people living within the camps, including three orphanages and schools, in the 1990s.
+Global Care began supporting children and young people living in the refugee camps, including three orphanages and schools, in the 1990s.

-With the cessation of hostilities within Karenni state itself, our focus has shifted to support initiatives providing education to children living in District Two – an area previously designated a ‘free-fire zone’ by the army – impunity to shoot on sight!
+When hostilities ended, our focus shifted to initiatives providing education to Karenni children living in District Two of Kayah State – an area previously designated a ‘free-fire zone’ by the army – impunity to shoot on sight!